-One of ON1 HDR 2022's most powerful features is its masking capabilities.
+One of ON1 HDR 2023's most powerful features is its masking capabilities.
 Every filter in Effects, every adjustment panel in the Local tab, and every layer can have a mask associated with it.
-And, when you're retouching a face in Portrait AI, that face has had a mask automatically generated for it.

 At its simplest level, a mask shows or hides the effect of the filter or adjustment.
-Masks have no color: they are grayscale, and the tones range from pure white to pure black.
+Masks have no color: they are grayscale, and their tones range from pure white to pure black.
 A mask that is completely white displays the entirety of the effect being used, a mask that is completely black hides that effect.
 (A common way to remember it is via the phrase "black conceals, white reveals.")
 Shades of gray are in effect the opacity of the mask.
 Darker shades reduce the effect, lighter shades let more of it through.

 The beauty of the masks is that you can paint with black, white or any shade in between, so you can "mask" portions of your photo so that they will not have that effect-or will have a reduced effect.
 You can also copy masks from one filter and past them into other filters.
 Using this feature, you can mask out the sky in one filter, copy the mask, paste it into another filter and invert it, applying a different effect to everything but the sky.
-HDR even lets you create luminosity masks, which are masks that are solely based
+HDR even lets you create luminosity masks, which are masks that are solely based on the brightness of the pixels in the image.
+You can view your masks, either as a red overlay or as the grayscale version of the actual mask, which can be helpful when you wish to look at the edges of mask.